Ckef/groufix-old/README.md

 ## Introduction

 Groufix is a hardware accelerated 2D/3D graphics engine built upon OpenGL 3.2 and up.
-It is written in C and runs Windows and Linux (x11).
+It is written in C and runs on Windows and Linux (x11).